dancsbertalan/PCTooL_Windows/README.md

 - System based settings for program
  - Run as Administrator
  - Hibernate on/off *admin rights required*
-  > For this feature used this [tenforums article](https://www.tenforums.com/tutorials/2859-enable-disable-hibernate-windows-10-a.html) "OPTION THREE".
+    > For this feature used this [tenforums article](https://www.tenforums.com/tutorials/2859-enable-disable-hibernate-windows-10-a.html) "OPTION THREE"
  - Run with Windows
    - Run with Windows minimized
 - Program based settings
  - Remote
     > When this function turned on then program can receive [Remote API](#remote-api) requests, so this remotely controllable.
 For remote this app I create a Android client.
  - Default sound device sending
     > When this turned on then Windows volume can change with remote in real time. *(Depends on your network speed!)*
  - Process Manager sending
     > When this turned on then can see,kill currently running process and their some data.
  - Exit minimize to tray
     > When you click on "red cross" at right top minimize app to tray instead of close.
 You can close this app from "File" menu option.
 - Automatic bugreport
     > The program can send automatic error reports to the developer(s) if you enable it.
 To do this, program use [Sentry API](sentry.io/).
 - Custom tasks *(Available timer function)*
  - Default sound device volume change
  - Program volume change
  - Run a file
  - Kill a process
     > One selected process, program kill.
 We can select process from "Process selector" view.
 - Run a specific task immediately *(custom/built-in)*
 - Scheduled run of a specific task *(custom/built-in)*

 ## Remote API *(Under planning)*
 ************
-> Remote API requests and their responses.
-**Currently under planning!**
+> Remote API requests and their responses. **Currently under planning!**

 ## Installation
 ************
-Download PCTooL_X.X-installer.exe from **installer** branch and follow installer instructions.
+Download PCTooL_X.X-installer.exe from **installers** branch and follow installer instructions.

 The [Remote API](#remote-api) requires the **65400 TCP** port to be enabled in Windows Firewall.
 When the program installing then automatically added this port to firewall, if not you can do it with these instructions: